 Hospital Bag Checklist: What to Pack in Hospital Bag

-“If a woman has a high risk pregnancy and her OB feels she may go into labor early—for example, an expectant mom of twins—I’d recommend packing at around 35 weeks,” says Nicole Randazzo-Ahern, medical director of the newborn nursery at MassGeneral Hospital for Children.
+While timing is important, you do have some flexibility in deciding when to pack your hospital bag.
+But, like so many other things, this will vary from person to person based on their individual circumstances.
+“If a woman has a high risk pregnancy and her OB feels she may go into labor early—for example, an expectant mom of twins—I’d recommend packing at around 35 weeks,” says Nicole Randazzo-Ahern, MD, medical director of the newborn nursery at MassGeneral Hospital for Children.
 “In other cases, I’d recommend somewhere between 37 and 38 weeks.
 This way your basics are there should labor begin early and modifications can always be made if needed.”

 The Bump’s How to Pack Your Hospital Bag Video: